GitHubOctocatBot/welcome-to-github/README.md

 ## Describe your Project

-You are currently reading your project's README file. _README.md_ files are like cover pages or elevator pitches for your project.
-It is written in plain text  and usually includes: a paragraph describing the project, directions on how to use it, who authored it, and more.
+You are currently viewing your project's README file. _README_ files are like cover pages or elevator pitches for your project.
+They are written in plain text or Markdown, and usually include a paragraph describing the project, directions on how to use it, who authored it, and more.

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)